Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 **Event Log**
 Event log is about logging events or changes.
 In context of Delta Lake, the Event Log keeps track of transactions but doesn´t serve as a direct way to view the contents of the table directory.
-Are desing to capure various acxtivities.
+Are design to capure varius acxtivities.

 **Checkpointing directory**
 Checkpointing typically refers to a mechanism that saves the state of a stream at regular intervals, ensuring fault-tolerance for streamimg operations.